-While shooting a documentary film about the Blasket Islands in South West Ireland I had an opportunity to shoot on film, for the first time in 2 decades.
-The film focuses on life on the Blasket Islands in the first half of the twentieth century and I wanted to create some imagery that felt it belonged in that era, so chose to shoot stills on Kodak negative film with a Rolleiflex.
+While shooting a documentary film about the Blasket Islands in South West Ireland I had an opportunity to shoot stills on film, for the first time in more than 2 decades.
+The documentary (which can be seen here) focuses on life on the Blasket Islands in the first half of the twentieth century and we wanted to create some imagery that felt it belonged in that era, so chose to shoot stills on Kodak negative film with a Rolleiflex.
 In the past I was a huge film enthusiast, but as the quality of digital stills and video has improved I’ve become sceptical about the ‘magic’ of film and convinced that just about any ‘look’ can be effectively reproduced through digital capture.
 Going back to film I was reminded just what a tough medium it is; eeking out 12 precious shots from a roll.
 In the end I was surprised to find myself seduced by film.
 Compared to a digital still the film image seems to have a distinctive texture, contrast range and colour response, giving it a ‘painterly’ quality – well worth the effort.